 Delving deep into many different types of roles and workers, Kevin offers factors that predict success for each.
 He also goes through the pros and cons of current methods of assessing talent, including Boolean resume searches, behavioral interview training, and culture fit tests.
 New and emerging methods have arisen, and Kevin covers those as well, along with ethical and legal issues that surround the use of some analytics.

-In order to apply analytics to Quality of Hire, an organization must clearly define what that means.
+In order to apply predictive analytics for hiring, an organization must clearly define what quality of hire means.
 Some questions to consider include:

 - What is expected?

 - How can performance be consistently and objectively measured?

 However your organization defines Quality of Hire, having the correct analytics at your disposal will lead to the type of candidates who will help you make better hiring decisions and reach your goals.

 To hear the webinar, “Predictive Analytics & Quality of Hire,” click here.